jasonfilippou/agile-bank/README.md

 You should receive a `400` status code with the message `Account 1 has a balance of 50990.00 in currency INR, but 100000.00 was requested.`.

-What if the source account and target account are of different currencies?
-Refer to the next section, "How we deal with currencies", for more details.
+A good question here would be: _"What if the source account and target account are of different currencies?"_
+Refer to the next section, "How we deal with currencies", for more details on how this is handled.

-Trying to `POST` a transaction from an account to itself, as this payload exemplifies:
+2. Trying to `POST` a transaction from an account to itself, as this payload exemplifies:

 ```json
 {